Technical Information & FAQs

 Coverage

-While both an analog & digital 5-watt radio will transmit over the same distance, the digital radio will remain loud and clear all the way to the end of the covered area where as the analog radio will gradually fade and garble the further out they go.
+While both an analog & digital 5-watt radio will transmit over the same distance, the digital radio will remain loud and clear all the way to the end of the covered area, whereas the analog radio will gradually fade and garble the further out they go.

 The diagram below illustrates the difference.